 Figure 1.
-Corequisite Outcomes and Overall Success Credits Earned by Learning Supports Status and
+Corequisite Outcomes and Overall Success

 USG also found that students initially identified as requiring learning supports (LS) were more likely to struggle in their subsequent courses than their peers, with over 30 percent of them failing their subsequent English classes and 25 percent failing their subsequent math classes.
 Associate Vice Chancellor for Student and Faculty Success in the Office of Academic Affairs at USG, Jonathan Hull, stated that "corequisites represent a part of a larger solution."